 Executing code once an action is performed is called “event-driven programming,” a key concept in mobile app development.

-How to create a Thunkable account
+How to Create a Free Thunkable Account

 Getting started with Thunkable is very easy.
 It is 100% free and only requires a Google account.
-Take a look at this video we created for you to learn how to sign up for an account:

 1. Visit Thunkable's sign up page.